Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 I didn't say this.

-I gotta set it up here.
+I got to set it up here.

-About whether the establishment would prefer Cruz or Trump to be the party's nominee.
+And so they're talking about the Republican primary race about whether the establishment would prefer Cruz or Trump to be the party's nominee.

 And here is what the conversation sounded like.